Breadcrumb

 When in doubt, refer the matter to the LDO so that it can be assessed.
 (See Section C below for a full discussion of the possible outcomes of LDO assessment.)

 [1] The reporting obligation arises if the employee learns, in the course of employment, that Prohibited Conduct may have occurred.
 Certain exceptions apply.
-See Section II(C)(7), Responsible Employee, of the SVSH Policy and Section VIII, Responsible Employees, of the Discrimination Policy.
-Note that under the Discrimination Policy, Resident Assistants and Graduate Teaching Assistants are also required to report in these situations.
+See Section II(C)(7), Responsible Employee, of the SVSH Policy and Section II(B)(7) of the Anti-Discrimination Policy.

 [2] See Section II(C)(7) of the SVSH Policy for the Responsible Employee reporting obligation, and Section II(B) for definitions of the various forms of Prohibited Conduct.